Skip to content

 Legislation in 2016 ended the ‘right to buy’ sales of council houses which will avoid further depletions in the level of social rented stock in Midlothian.
 Council housing stock has been increasing.
 The council has now completed the development of 1,000 additional council homes.

 Midlothian Council continues to build new housing ensuring that the needs of older people and people with a disability are considered.
-There is also work with Housing Associations/RSLs to redesign some accommodation to enable people with higher levels of need to be supported.

 The Scottish House Condition Survey: Local Authority Analysis (2017-2019) shows: